manorrock/persian/README.md

 See [Deploy](https://books.sonatype.com/mvnref-book/reference/lifecycle-sect-common-goals.html#lifecycle-sect-deploy-phase)
 at the Maven: The Complete Reference.
 Or have a look at the [deploy:deploy](https://maven.apache.org/plugins/maven-deploy-plugin/deploy-mojo.html) goal of the Maven Deploy plugin.

-## Can I use a different directory for the data?

-Yes, you can.
-Set the PERSIAN_REPOSITORY_DIRECTORY environment variable to a directory of your choice and Manorrock Persian will store the data there.

 ## How do I contribute?